 Think of the range as an enclosed compression chamber where the pressure builds up on each passing day.
 With a small vent, the pressure eases out with a great force.
 This is how the breakout happens.
 However, the trader needs to be aware of the concept of a ‘false breakout’.

 A false breakout happens when the trigger is not strong enough to pull the stock in a particular direction.
 Loosely put, a false breakout happens when a ‘not so trigger friendly event’ occurs, and impatient retail market participants react to it.
 Usually, the volumes are low on false range breakouts indicating; there is no smart money involved in the move.
 After a false breakout, the stock usually falls back within the range.

 - After the breakout, the momentum (rate of change of price) is high.

 Have a look at the chart below:

-The stock attempted to breakout of the range three times, however the first two attempts were false breakouts.
-The first 1st breakout (starting from left) was characterized by low volumes, and low momentum.
+The stock attempted to break out of the range three times.
+However, the first two attempts were false breakouts.
+Low volumes and low momentum characterized the first 1st breakout (starting from left).
 The 2nd breakout was characterized by impressive volumes but lacked momentum.

 18.3 – Trading the range breakout